tobyweston/blog/source/_posts/2012-09-15-daily-standups-dont-work.md

 If your standup is more about the status update than anything else, the rot may have already set in.
 It's a shame  the first sentence of the [wikipedia page](https://en.wikipedia.org/wiki/Stand-up_meeting) defines a standup as being a "status update".
 In fact, nearly every page on the subject talks about it in terms of a "status update".
 Nonsense.

 In my view, it should be about communication and collaboration.
-The trouble with "status update" is that as a phrase, it has darker undertones.
+The trouble with "status update" as a phrase, is that it has dark undertones.
 It has _reporting_ connotations and can promote a command and control relationship.
 It's pretty common for team leads, project managers or other stakeholders to coerce the standup into a tool for reporting. __That's what the board is for.__

-When it becomes a tool to apply pressure or push a project management agenda, things can get pretty negative, pretty fast.
+When it becomes a tool to apply pressure or push a project management agenda, things can get pretty negative.
 Good team leads, managers and stakeholders will use the board for status updates and go round the team individually as they need to.
 It's all too easy to condense this into an intense experience at standup but it won't tell them the whole story.
 Those in project management roles have to work hard to preserve the spirit of the standup and get management information in other ways.

 ## Communication & Collaboration